open-telemetry/opentelemetry.io/content/en/docs/collector/build-connector.md

 You can use the
 [OpenTelemetry Collector Builder](/docs/collector/custom-collector/) to build your code and run it.
-The collector builder is a tool that enables you to build your own OpenTelemetry collector binary.
+The collector builder is a tool that enables you to build your own OpenTelemetry Collector binary.
 You can add or remove components (receivers, processors, connectors and exporters) to suit your needs.

 1. Follow the OpenTelemetry Collector Builder